Britain to slow vaccine rollout due to supply crunch in India, testing of big batch

 Supply constraints are the biggest threat to Britain’s vaccine rollout - currently the swiftest among the world’s major economies - and health officials warned that the programme would face a significant reduction in supplies from March 29.

-“We have a delay in a scheduled arrival from the Serum Institute of India,” Health Secretary Matt Hancock told parliament.
+“It is true that in the short term we’re receiving fewer vaccines than we had planned for a week ago,” Prime Minister Boris Johnson told a news conference, saying this was because of a delay in a shipment from India’s Serum Institute and because a batch in the UK needed to be retested.

+“As a result, we will receive slightly fewer vaccines in April than in March, but that is still more than we received in February, and the supply we do have will still enable us to hit the targets we have set,” he said.

-Hancock also said that a batch of 1.7 million vaccine doses had been delayed as it had to be retested for stability, though he didn’t specify the manufacturer.
+Earlier, health minister Matt Hancock had said that while Britain was currently in the middle of some “bumper weeks of supply”, a batch of 1.7 million vaccine doses had been delayed as it had to be retested for stability.
+He didn’t specify the manufacturer.

 Britain is using vaccines made by Pfizer and AstraZeneca, with 10 million doses of the 100 million ordered from AstraZeneca coming from the Serum Institute.

-The Serum Institute said it had delivered 5 million doses to Britain a few weeks ago but that there was no contract period stipulated for delivery.
+A spokesman for the Serum Institute said it had delivered 5 million doses to Britain a few weeks ago, adding it would “try to supply more later, based on the current situation and requirement for the government immunisation programme in India”.

 Serum Institute Chief Executive Adar Poonawalla was quoted by the Daily Telegraph newspaper as saying that supplies were dependent on how many doses the Indian government allowed to go to the United Kingdom.